rougamorika/IamRougamoRIKA/README.md

 - Be a Multilinguist (Good-Command of EN,Can Speak Japanese and German,A freshman in French & Chinese,Have interest in Spanish and Arabic)
 - Going after the girl i love so much

+### Specialty/Interest

+-  Bass(A Instrument that can't be heard LOL) Player
+-  DiscO Lover
+-  Rock Mania
 ### Blog

 - [EEsite by Rougamo](https://rougamorika.github.io/)